 This track, popular for hiking and mountain biking, runs between Audley Visitors Centre and Waterfall.
 It’s 11km one way and relatively flat.
 It’s most attractive in spring when wildflowers are gorgeous.

-There is a campground at Uloola Falls, it’s about 5km walk from Waterfall Station and offers just a drop toilet, but there are no other facilities making it perfect for practising your bush camping skills.
+There is a campground at Uloola Falls, about 5km walk from Waterfall Station.
+It offers just a drop toilet, but there are no other facilities, making it perfect for practising your bush camping skills.

 Many people string this track together with the Karloo Track walking in and out from Waterfall and Heathcote.